 AI in My Actual XR Projects

 The most interesting AI integration in my XR work has been Convai — a purpose-built NPC AI platform for Unity that handles voice input, LLM-powered conversation, lip sync, and animation triggers.
 In the VR tanker inspection simulator shown at ADIPEC Abu Dhabi 2025, I used Convai to build an AI conversational guide that walks trainees through inspection procedures using voice interaction.
 Instead of scripted dialogue trees, the guide responds naturally to trainee questions and validates their procedural actions.
+Setting up a working conversational NPC in Unity using Convai is significantly faster than building a raw LLM API integration yourself — the hard parts (lip sync, voice activity detection, animation events, character memory) are handled by the SDK.
+For anyone building XR training applications where NPC authenticity matters, Convai is worth evaluating.

 In the VR gas safety training simulator showcased at GITEX Dubai 2024, we integrated voice command recognition using OpenAI Whisper running via Unity Sentis — Unity's on-device machine learning inference engine.
 This allowed trainees to verbally describe their actions during the simulation, with the AI validating correct procedure adherence in real time.
 Running Whisper on-device means no internet dependency, which matters for enterprise XR deployments in secure facilities.
+The workflow: Unity Sentis loads the Whisper ONNX model, captures microphone audio, runs transcription on-device, passes text to a procedure validator.
+Latency is acceptable on current standalone headset hardware for training use cases where 1-2 second response times are not disruptive.

 AI Tools for XR Audio